wizardmatas/dockerhubinvite/README.md

 us add.

 ### Code

-At this stage of the project, we're mostly looking for feedback.
-We will accept pull requests but these should be limited to minor improvements and fixes.
-Anything larger should first be discussed as an issue.
 If you spot a bug or see a typo, please feel free to fix it by putting up a [pull request](https://github.com/wizardmatas/dockerhubinvite/pulls)!